 Clear and timely stakeholder communication is vital in managing unexpected challenges and delays.
 Regular updates and transparent reporting of issues help maintain trust and collaboration.
 This includes the vessel's owner, charterer, and management team.

-To facilitate effective communication, project managers should establish clear channels and protocols.
+To facilitate effective communication, Superintendents & project managers should establish clear channels and protocols.
 This ensures all stakeholders are informed of any developments or deviations from the original plan.
 Regular meetings, progress reports, and digital collaboration tools can streamline communication and decision-making.

 Leveraging Technology for Enhanced Dry Dock Planning